9 iconic mid-season replacements… and the TV shows they replaced

 Typically, these mid-season replacements were not expected to live a long life.
 That's why the networks dumped them into the fray in months like January and March.

 Yet, despite the odds, some of these series went on to become classics, influential series that shaped the future of television.
-You can see some of them right here on MeTV.
 Let's take a look — and remember those series that they replaced.
 Do you remember these transitions?

 Replaced: The Adventures of Ozzie and Harriet